Jet-Coding/psalmweb/README.md

-this app is for personal use only!
+this app is for organizational use!